WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Introduction

 \section{Introduction}

-Eye movement data is useful for natural language processing (NLP) models since it provides direct access to human language processing signals \citep{mishra2018cognitively}.
-Eye-tracking (ET) recordings can therefore be leveraged to augment NLP models by providing a human inductive bias \citep{hollenstein-etal-2020-towards} or to evaluate and analyze the inner workings of the models and increase their explainability \citep{sood2020interpreting}.
-Eye movement data recorded from natural reading has been used to improve models for various NLP tasks such as document summarizing tasks \citep{xu_user-oriented_2009}, part of speech tagging \citep{barrett_weakly_2016}, and named-entity recognition \citep{hollenstein2019entity}, among others.
-The gaze points from reading patterns are translated into engineered features, such as the number of fixations, duration of fixations, and number of saccades, which reflect the various stages of linguistic processing during language comprehension.
+Eye movement data is beneficial for natural language processing (NLP) models because it provides direct access to human language processing signals \citep{mishra2018cognitively}.
+Eye-tracking recordings can be leveraged to augment NLP models by providing a human inductive bias \citep{hollenstein-etal-2020-towards,barrett-etal-2018-sequence} or to evaluate and analyze the inner workings of the models and increase their explainability \citep{hollenstein-etal-2019-cognival,sood-etal-2020-interpreting,brandl-hollenstein-2022-every}.
+With the emergence of machine learning models in many fields of application, the need to explain the predictions of these models arises \citep{sogaard2021explainable}.
+More concretely, where readers look when searching for the answer to a question in a text can provide information to ensure transparency and explainability in computational models of question-answering.

+Eye movement data recorded from natural reading has been used to improve models for various NLP tasks such as document summarizing tasks \citep{xu_user-oriented_2009}, part of speech tagging \citep{barrett_weakly_2016}, and named entity recognition \citep{hollenstein-zhang-2019-entity}, among others.
+The eye movements are translated into engineered reading time features, such as the number, location, and duration of fixations, which reflect the various stages of linguistic processing during language comprehension \citep{hollenstein-etal-2020-towards}.
+These features are then included as additional input to the machine learning models for NLP tasks.
+Reading time features have been shown to correlate to the attention mechanism in computational language processing models \citep{hollenstein-beinborn-2021-relative}.
+For this reason, there is a natural jump to attention models such as BERT, where the eye-tracking features can be used directly to weigh the attention layer \citep{mcguire2021sentiment,dong2022gazby,eberle-etal-2022-transformer} and improve the task performance of the model.